VAT on School Fees

 Boarding and special education needs

-The papers confirm that VAT will also apply to boarding services and that both education and boarding services are caught if the supplies are made by a “connected person”.
+The VAT private school legislation confirms that VAT also applies to boarding services and that both education and boarding services are caught if the supplies are made by a “connected person”.

-Where pupils with special education needs (SEN) are placed by their parents in a private school, VAT will apply, but where they have been placed there under an Education Health and Care Plan (EHCP) funded by the Local Authority (LA), devolved government or non-departmental public body, then the LA will be able to reclaim the VAT.
-When pupils with an EHCP that could be covered in a state school have been placed by their parents in a private school out of choice, then VAT will apply.
+Where pupils with special education needs (SEN) are placed by their parents in a private school, VAT applies, but where they have been placed there under an Education Health and Care Plan (EHCP) funded by the Local Authority (LA), devolved government or non-departmental public body, then the LA will be able to reclaim the VAT.
+When pupils with an EHCP that could be covered in a state school have been placed by their parents in a private school out of choice, then VAT applies.

 Our clients choose us because we understand their business.
 We offer intelligent solutions based on decades of experience within their sector and market, unlocking potential and avoiding pitfalls.
 We know the challenges and opportunities our clients face, often before they do, as proven trusted advisors within their industry.